Whon1980-DL/kids-english-club/README.md

 ![Courses Overview](/assets/images/readme/courses-overview-image.png)

+* Courses Detail Page
+    * By clicking on find out more like the user will be direct to a coming soon page where the detail will be added in the near future and advise them to revisit.
+    * This page also provides a back to home button for easy navigation back to home and has a call to action feature.

 * Thinking Kid Section
     * This section draw attention upon site user with a picture of a curious young mind that will constantly wan to explore the new world and that a skill in language can add to the ability to do that.
     * The image is display as circular to make it stand out and draw extra attention.